SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/encouraged/consider_using_a_fluent_api.en.md

 public class GoogleSearchPage extends BasePage {
     public GoogleSearchPage(WebDriver driver) {
         super(driver);
+        // Generally do not assert within pages or components.
-        // Throws an exception if the lambda condition is not met. new WebDriverWait(driver, Duration.ofSeconds(3)).until(d -> d.findElement(By.id("logo")));
+        // Effectively throws an exception if the lambda condition is not met. new WebDriverWait(driver, Duration.ofSeconds(3)).until(d -> d.findElement(By.id("logo")));
     }

     public GoogleSearchPage setSearchString(String sstr) {
         driver.findElement(By.id("gbqfq")).sendKeys(sstr);
         return this;
     }

     public void clickSearchButton() {
         driver.findElement(By.id("gbqfb")).click();
     }